A Scuf PS5 Controller is 100% Happening (CEO Confirms)

 You can currently use the Scuf PS4 controller on the PS5, of course, but only when you’re playing PS4 games.

-If you load up a PS5 exclusive game, the PS4 Scuf controller will not work.
+If you load up PS5 exclusive games, the PS4 Scuf controller will not work.

 Andy Paul, Corsair CEO, confirmed the new Scuf PS5 controller during the company’s recent earnings call.
 Paul was asked about PS5 compatibility by investors, and it was then that he let the cat out the bag.